edinburgh-napier/SET09102/notes/unit1_code_quality/refactoring_techniques_tips.md

     >
     > Write or run tests for your code before refactoring.
 Once everything works as expected,
     > refactor to improve the code without changing its functionality.
 This ensures that your
-    > refactoring maintains the intended behavior.
+    > refactoring maintains the intended behaviour.

 11. **Pay Attention to Method Size**